soulverteam/SoulverCore/README.md

 calculator.evaluate("$150 is 25% on what") // $120
 calculator.evaluate("$25/hour * 14 hours of work") // $350.00
 calculator.evaluate("January 30 2020 + 3 months 2 weeks 5 days") // 19 May
+calculator.evaluate("9:35am in New York to Japan") // 10:35 pm
 ```

 ## Variables